Isliiide/d3_tas/README.md

 - ((trying to modify the hlsSystem and llsSystem to update samplerate dynamically lead to a crash, bad prototype for the moment))
 - The Descent3 open source repository issued a build where a demo opcode was faulty.
 Demos recorded on this version of the game are likely to bug the demo_parser.html.
 (Issue fixed on newer versions)
 - The demo_parser.html is still subject to change, and is famously missing a couple of rare opcodes, so other demo files might also make it bug
 - Especially, demo_parser hasn't been tested in multiplayer, and hasn't been tested on fan-made levels.
+- ship paralyzed if demo started recording during a cutscene
+- crashes/aborts on +1/-1 demo frames
+- causality problems when jumping around in a dmeo playback